openhab/openhabian/docs/openhabian-amanda.md

 user.
 Any ordinary user (such as your personal one) can execute commands on behalf of root (and with root permission) by prepending "sudo " to the command.
 As yourself, prepend "sudo -u backup" to execute the following command as the "backup" user.

-## Installation
+# Installation
-### Storage preparation
+## Storage preparation
 Now once you read up on all of this and feel you have understood this stuff, the next step will NOT be hit that 'Amanda install' menu option in openHABian (no, we're not there yet) but to prepare your storage.
 HEADS UP: You need to provide your storage BEFORE you install Amanda.
 That is, you have to mount the USB stick or disk from your NAS to a directory that is LOCAL to your openHABian box.
 Specifically for Windows users: if you are not familiar with the UNIX filesystem concept and what it means 'to mount' storage, read up on it NOW.
-Various tutorial can be found on the net such as <https://linoxide.com/linux-how-to/how-to-mount-drive-in-linux>.
+Various tutorial can be found on the net such as https://linoxide.com/linux-how-to/how-to-mount-drive-in-linux .
 Google is your friend, but it'll give a lot of answers, each to vary slightly depending on the Linux variant or use case.
 Make sure you ask specific questions such as “how to mount a NAS disk on a raspbian raspberry pi”.
 So NOW, prepare your storage by creating a directory somewhere and by then mounting the USB device or disk you've previously